AlexTLeo/exprob_assignment1/README.md

 1. The robot starts in state CHARGING and in location 'E', even though these can be tweaked from the ontology and from the behaviour.py script.
 2. The location 'E' is considered a possible "normal" goal for the robot.
-3. Even if the battry reaches 0, the robot continues working.
+3. Even if the battery reaches 0, the robot continues working.
 This is purposeful, as it allows the simulation to function even with high battery discharge rates, for analysis purposes.
 4. The FSM is non-concurrent, so the robot can only be in one state at any given time.